Credit Cards Balance Transfer Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Fortunately, some credit card issuers offer the chance to get ongoing 0% APR offers in the form of balance transfer checks.
-If you’ve ever received a balance transfer check in the mail or are looking for the chance to save money on credit card interest, here’s everything you need to know.
+If you’ve received a balance transfer check in the mail and want to know how it works, or you’re looking to save money on credit card interest, here’s what you need to know.

 What is a balance transfer check?

-Balance transfer checks are paper checks tied to your credit card instead of a checking account.
-Their purpose is to make it easy to transfer a balance from another credit card to the card that’s issuing the check.
-Banks issue these to encourage cardholders to continue using their credit card accounts.
+A balance transfer check is a paper check drawn from your credit card instead of a checking account.
+Its purpose is to easily transfer a balance from another debt, such as a loan or credit card, to the card issuing the check.
+Banks offer these to encourage cardholders to continue using their credit card accounts.

 Warning